thibaut-neoledge/azure-docs.fr-fr/articles/remoteapp/remoteapp-perapp.md

 <properties
-   pageTitle="Publier des applications pour des utilisateurs individuels dans une collection Azure RemoteApp (version préliminaire) | Microsoft Azure" description="Apprenez à publier des applications dans Azure RemoteApp à l’attention d’utilisateurs spécifiques plutôt qu’à des groupes." services="remoteapp-preview" documentationCenter="" authors="piotrci"
+   pageTitle="Publish applications to individual users in an Azure RemoteApp collection (Preview) | Microsoft Azure" description="Learn how you can publish apps to individual users, instead of depending on groups, in Azure RemoteApp." services="remoteapp-preview" documentationCenter="" authors="piotrci"